Trucking, Father/Son Time

 ON THE ROAD AGAIN

-Bruce had prepared one of his Pete’s along with a Great Dane trailer, and at 8:30 in the evening, thirty years later – I was in the drivers seat once again, this time my son accompanied me as we ‘dead-headed’ north from south Florida to South Carolina for a load of Tomatoes.
+Bruce had prepared one of his older Pete’s along with a Great Dane trailer, and at 8:30 in the evening, thirty years later – I was once again sitting in the drivers seat – this time accompanied by my son.
+We ‘dead-headed’ north from south Florida to South Carolina for a load of Tomatoes.

 Gray 97

-Making my way up the interstate it was all coming back – the hum of the engine, the feel that comes with the constant of scanning the gauges, the mirrors, and then ‘defaulting’ back to the windshield; diligently aware of my surroundings and the overall pulse of the iron beast beneath.
+Making my way up the interstate it was all coming back – the hum of the engine, the feel that comes with the constant of scanning the gauges, the mirrors, and then ‘defaulting’ back through that big picture-window into the highway ahead; diligently aware of my surroundings and the overall pulse of the beast beneath me.

-But years later there was indeed something different – ‘air-ride’ suspension, a lack of engine noise and vibrations, while at a casual 72-mph – this truck seemed at ease.
-I felt air-conditioning, could hear the radio, all while the new Cummings ran with a quiet hum, heck we even had a cooler with refreshments in the cab.
+But years later there was indeed something different – there was a lack of engine noise and cab vibrations – I was riding on air-ride’ suspension while at a casual 72-mph; this machine seemed so much at ease.
+I felt the air-conditioning!
+I could ‘hear’ the radio; all while the large Cummings ran with a quiet hum – heck, we even had a cooler with refreshments in the cab.
 The only thing similar with this truck from those I had experienced more than twenty years earlier – were those juicy southern bugs that continued to slam against my windshield.

 AND I THOUGHT I COULD SLEEP